When is the library open?

 Yes.
 Notice that the amount of users that can access an ebook at the same time varies from book to book.
 If the library can provide an ebook that allows for unlimited simultaneous users, we will.
 Sometimes that is not an option, and the ebook might only allow one user at a time.
 Most single user ebooks can be accessed for 4 hours at a time and then they become available to other users.

-Can I use APTS's electronic resources?
+Can I use Austin Seminary's electronic resources?

 Yes, but only by visiting Wright Learning and Information Center in person and using the e-resources while you are there.